The agrément process and other formalities relating to bilateral heads of mission

 The Department of Foreign Affairs, Trade and Development (Office of Protocol) presents its compliments to Their Excellencies the Heads of Diplomatic Missions and notified Chargés d’affaires, a.i. accredited to Canada and has the honour to clarify certain matters regarding the process of requesting agrément and other formalities relating to the first arrival and final departure of bilateral Heads of Mission.

-Non-resident Heads of Mission or Chargés d’affaires a.i. are required to hand deliver the request to the Head of Mission, or the Deputy, at either the Canadian diplomatic mission in Washington or in New York.
-In exceptional cases, where such a visit would prove impossible for a non-resident Head of Mission or Chargé d’affaires a.i. because his/her government would not have a diplomatic mission neither in Washington nor in New York, the note may be delivered by international courier services to the Office of Protocol.
+Agrément requests for non-resident Heads of Mission can be sent electronically to XDC-HOM@international.gc.ca with the original of the diplomatic note to follow by international courier services directly to the Office of Protocol.
+Alternatively, non-resident Heads of Mission or Chargés d’affaires a.i. can hand-deliver the request to the Head of Mission, or the Deputy, at either the Canadian diplomatic mission in Washington or in New York.
 Please note that the Head of Mission candidate cannot present the note requesting his or her own agrément.

 In order to make the necessary arrangements for the first arrival of a Head of Mission-designate, the Embassy or High Commission must relay, by diplomatic note, to the Office of Protocol, at least 1 week in advance, the information required to request Airport Courtesies, as part of the requirements relating to Airport Courtesies.